NowellVanHoesen/a2z-alphabetical-archive-links/readme.txt

 Contributors: nvwd
 Donate link: http://nvwebdev.com
-Tags: post title, custom post type title, cpt title, title, alphabetical, alphabatized Requires at least: 3.3
+Tags: post title, custom post type title, cpt title, title, alphabetical, alphabatized Requires at least: 4.6.0
-Tested up to: 3.5.1
+Tested up to: 5.0.3
+Requires PHP: 5.6
-Stable tag: 1.0.2
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create and diaplay a list of first characters for post/cpt titles which link to an archive of the posts/cpts that begin with that character.
+Create and display a list of first characters for post/cpt titles which link to an archive of the posts/cpts that begin with that character.

 == Description ==